FreeAndFair/STAR-Vote/README.md

 # How to run an election

-In the summaries below, prefix `#` means "run as root"; `$` means "run as user"; and `B` means visit this location in a browser.
+In the summaries below, prefix `#` means "run as root"; `$` means "run as user"; and `B` means "visit this location in a browser".

 ## Building and installing